-We are making recommendations to DHS and OMB to improve the assessment and coordination of interoperable communications efforts.
-We recommend that the Secretary of DHS:

-- in coordination with the FCC and National Telecommunications and Information Administration, continue to develop a nationwide database of public safety frequency channels and a standard nationwide nomenclature for these channels, with clear target dates for completing both efforts; - establish requirements for interoperable communications and assist states in assessing interoperability in their states against those requirements; - through DHS grant guidance encourage states to establish a single, statewide body to assess interoperability and develop a comprehensive statewide interoperability plan for federal, state, and local communications systems in all frequency bands; and - at the appropriate time, require through DHS grant guidance that federal grant funding for communications equipment shall be approved only upon certification by the statewide body responsible for interoperable communications that grant applications for equipment purchases conform with statewide interoperability plans.
+Jurisdictional boundaries and unique public safety agency missions have often fostered barriers that hinder cooperation and collaboration.
+No one first responder agency, jurisdiction, or level of government can "fix" the nation's interoperability problems, which vary across the nation and often cross first responder agency and jurisdictional boundaries.
+Changes in spectrum available to federal, state and local public safety agencies- primarily a federal responsibility conducted through the FCC and NTIA- changes in technology, and the evolving missions and responsibilities of public safety agencies in an age of terrorism all highlight the ever-changing environment in which interoperable communications needs and solutions must be addressed and effective federal leadership provided.
+Interdisciplinary, intergovernmental, and multi-jurisdictional partnership and collaboration are essential for effectively addressing interoperability shortcomings.
+Recommendations In our July 2004 report, we made recommendations to DHS and OMB to improve the assessment and coordination of interoperable communications efforts.
+We recommended that the Secretary of DHS: • in coordination with the FCC and NTIA, continue to develop a nationwide database of public safety frequency channels and a standard nationwide nomenclature for these channels, with clear target dates for completing both efforts; • establish requirements for interoperable communications and assist states in assessing interoperability in their states against those requirements; • through DHS grant guidance encourage states to establish a single, statewide body to assess interoperability and develop a comprehensive statewide interoperability plan for federal, state, and local communications systems in all frequency bands; and • at the appropriate time, require through DHS grant guidance that federal grant funding for communications equipment be approved only upon certification by the statewide body responsible for interoperable communications that grant applications for equipment purchases conform with statewide interoperability plans.